courtbourt12/regex-tutorial/gist-template.md

 Grouping constructs are what allows the quantifiers to match a specific section of the regex and allows the retrieval and separation of different subexpressions.
 A subexpression is any valid regular expression pattern and is denoted with parenthesis -(subexpression).
 The email matching regex has three separate subexpressions.
 Each one is used to perform different matching methods.

 ### Bracket Expressions
+A bracket expression is denoted just as the name sounds, within brackets.
+This tells the engine to match any character within the brackets.
+The email matching regex has three bracket expressions within each of the three grouping constructs.
+The parameters for the matching are outside of the brackets but within the grouping constructs.
+That is because it is structured like the following:

+            anchor([characters to be matched]how the characters should be matched)

 ### Character Classes